A mathematical model of the Mafia game

 Let's introduce an agent to a game with $n$ players among which there are $m$ mafia members.
 The agent is an additional player who simulates either a citizen or a mafia member.
 We are going to show that the agent does not have to reveal its identity until the very late part of the game.

 As citizens are indistinguishable, let's assume that mafia kills them during night in a fixed sequence.
 Let the agent have the last position.
 During the lynching there are three possibilities \begin{itemize} \item A citizen dies. \item A mafia member dies. \item The agent dies. \end{itemize} In the case of the agent's death, his affiliation has no meaning.
 In the two remaining situations, the game continues with the agent.
-The agent's affiliation plays a decisive role in two situations: \begin{itemize} \item When all mafia members are dead. \item When $0$--$1$ citizens and $1$--$2$ mafia members remain. \end{itemize} In both cases when the agent is a mafia member, the mafia winning-chance increase:
+The agent's affiliation plays a decisive role in two situations: \begin{itemize} \item When all mafia members are dead. \item When $0$ or $1$ citizens and $1$ or $2$ mafia members remain. \end{itemize} Note that in a real game, the agent's previous voting may be important in creating or breaking ties, not to mention the debate phase.
+But random voting squashes all of these considerations.
+In both cases when the agent is a mafia member, the mafia winning-chance increase: